Looking for Oils and Energy Stocks? The Zacks Rank Can Help You Find Winners

 Let's take a look at

-Matador Resources (, which was added to the Zacks Rank #1 list on May 4, 2021.
-MTDR Quick Quote MTDR - Free Report)
+Callon Petroleum (, which was added to the Zacks Rank #1 list on May 29, 2021.
+CPE Quick Quote CPE - Free Report)

-Headquartered in Dallas, TX, Matador Resources Company is among the leading oil and gas explorer in the shale and unconventional resources in the United States.
-The company’s upstream operations are primarily concentrated in the in the Delaware and Midland basins — two sub-basins of Permian — and South Texas’ Eagle Ford shale.
-The company, founded in 1983, also operates in the Cotton Valley and Haynesville shale resources.
+Headquartered in Houston, TX, Callon Petroleum Company is solely focused on exploration, and production of oil and gas resources in the Permian Basin.
+Among the three major sub basins of Permian, — Midland Basin, Delaware Basin and Central Basin Platform — Callon Petroleum has strong footprint in the

-For fiscal 2021, five analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.62 to $2.86 per share.
-MTDR boasts an average earnings surprise of 133.3%.
+For fiscal 2021, three analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.16 to $6.36 per share.
+CPE boasts an average earnings surprise of 171.5%.

-Earnings are expected to grow 410.7% for the current fiscal year, while revenue is projected to increase 36.8%.
+Earnings are forecasted to see growth of 122.4% for the current fiscal year, and sales are expected to increase 32.5%.

-Additionally, MTDR has climbed higher over the past four weeks, gaining 15.9%.
-The S&P 500 is up 0.4% in comparison.
+CPE has been moving higher over the past four weeks as well, up 2.9% compared to the S&P 500's gain of 0.6%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Matador Resources should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Callon Petroleum should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the